 After our visit we enjoyed a wonderful lunch of typical Brazilian cuisine at Fazenda dos Cordeiros, a private reserve on a local farm.
 Ana and Ayrton have created an oasis in a unique setting where they run an organic family farm.
 Projects include:

-- bringing kids from the cities to see what is a farm, how it works and what they do
+- bringing kids from the cities to experience the farm, how it works and what farmers do

 - a walking organisation that takes people on hikes through the forest and hills